Commitment fidelity is more than merely keeping promises. It is a core commitment, religious in nature.

 True Narratives

-In his public life as an activist, Nelson Mandela exemplifies this virtue.
+In his public life as an activist, Nelson Mandela exemplifies the virtue of commitment fidelity.
 Though imprisoned for twenty-seven years, he remained true to his commitment to justice for the black South African people.

 - Nelson Mandela, Long Walk to Freedom: The Autobiography of Nelson Mandela (Holt, Rinehart & Winston, 2000).